saipraneeth009/Hand_ring_tryon-Webapp/README.md

 # Hand Ring POC

-This is the **Proof of Concept (POC)** for a ring try-on web interface using **JavaScript**.
+This is the Project for a ring try-on web interface using **JavaScript**.
 The project allows users to virtually try rings, providing a better understanding of how they would look in real life.

 ## 📥 Download the Project